revoxhere/duino-coin/README.md

   | Intel Core i3-4130                                        | 1.45 MH/s                         | 4                 | -              | 3.7                 |
   | AMD Ryzen 5 2600                                          | 4.9 MH/s                          | 12                | 67 W           | 15.44               |

-  All tests were performed using the DUCO-S1 algorithm.
+  All tests were performed using the DUCO-S1 algorithm **without fasthash accelerations**.
 This table will be actively updated.
 </details>